NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 The `Background` section of this paper mentioned the usage of feature detectors for motion capture.
 Is that possible with this feature extractor?
 What does that space look like today vs 2004 vs 1990s?
+What would happen if I trained a Deep Learning model on SIFT features?
+Could I get a comparable output to a CNN with respect to image classification (for example)?

 ### Author Feedback